mZeeDevv/Medantra/frontend/README.md

-# ReviveRx
+# Medantra

-ReviveRx is a healthcare management application built with React and Firebase.
+Medantra is a healthcare management application built with React and Firebase.

 ## Features